plone/training/mastering_plone/restapi.rst

       </body>
     </html>

+Now you can point your browser to http://localhost:8080/Plone/++resource++talklist/index.html to see the result.
 So far, the page will simply display a list of published talks.
 But we also need some JavaScript that we put into a file named :file:`talklist.js` in the same folder:

 .. code-block:: javascript